Zeninari/Simple-TCU-Presence-Maker/README.md

 ### Step 2: If you prefer to use your own images, buttons, & urls, you have two options:

 1. Put in the information into the `config.json`.
-2. Use the setup provided by the terminal on first setup (**_or if one is missing or invalid_**) to set what you want to use without having to touch the `config.json`. the only thing you cannot set maually during this process is OCR cordinates, and the amount of time it updates.
+2. Use the setup provided by the terminal on first setup (**_or if one is missing or invalid_**) to set what you want to use without having to touch the `config.json`. the only thing you cannot set maually during this process is OCR cordinates, and the update interval.

 ---